ITR Season 2025 Banner

 |

 When the capital asset is sold, a capital gain or a capital loss arises.
 The definition of capital assets includes immovable assets like land, building and house property.
-Any profit or income arising from the sale of capital assets is either a short-term capital gain or a long-term capital gain.
+Any profit or income arising from the sale of capital assets is either a short-term capital gain or a long-term capital gain based on their holding period.

-If the property is sold before 24 months from the date of acquisition, gain on such transfer is termed as a short-term capital gain.
-Any gain on property transfer after 24 months of purchase is termed as a long-term capital gain.
+If the property is sold before 24 months from the date of acquisition, any gain on such transfer is termed as a short-term capital gain.
+Any gain on property transfer after 24 months of purchase is a long-term capital gain.

-Short-Term Capital Gain = Sale consideration of the property (less) Cost of acquisition (less) Improvement cost of asset (less) Transfer expenses
+Short-Term Capital Gain = Sale consideration of the property (-) Transfer expenses (-) Cost of acquisition (-) Improvement cost of asset

-For Illustration: Suppose an individual is in the 30% tax bracket and he sells a property within 24 months of its purchase.
+For Example: Suppose Aravind is in the 30% tax bracket and he sells a property within 24 months of its purchase.
 He received a sale consideration of Rs.15 lakh, and the cost incurred for the acquisition of such property was Rs.5 lakh.
 Hence, there is a short-term capital gain of Rs.10 lakh.

 Terms Related to the Calculation of Short-Term Capital Gain on Property: